mizchi/packelyze/README.md

 # optools

-Aggressive minifying tools to reduce bundle size with terser.
+Aggressive minifying tool by typescript static analyzer.

-CAUTION: THIS LIBRARY IS HIGHLY EXPERIMENTAL.
+THIS LIBRARY IS HIGHLY EXPERIMENTAL.
 USE AT YOUR OWN RISK.

 ```bash
 $ npm install optools -D
 ```

+## What is it

+- `optools` generates `mangle.properties.reserved` for terser by analyzing your `lib/index.d.ts`
+- High compression ratio with `mangle.properties.reserved=/^.*/` and `mangle.properties.builtins=true`
+- But you should declare your project's internal side effects like `fetch(...)`, `postMessage(...)`
+  - WIP: you can use with `zero-runtime` to catch side-effects.

+## Who is it beneficial to?

+- Library developper to reduce bundle
+- Performance-oriented frontend (for lighthouse today?)
+- Developers who are required to reduce build size (third party script developper)
+- If you have external effects like `fetch()` and `postMessage`, you need to declare external effect types.

+## Benchmarks

+TBD

 ## How to use